How do I become a Provincial Officer?

 CONSIDERATION FOR APPOINTMENTS

-The system ensures that all subscribing Past Masters are considered for appointment 6 years after serving as Worshipful Master.
-The fact that a Brother has served his Lodge as Worshipful Master and remained a subscribing member for that period does not entitle him to receive a First Appointment it only makes him eligible to be considered for such honour.
+The system ensures that all subscribing Past Masters are considered for appointment 6 years after serving as Master of the Lodge.
+The fact that a Brother has served his Lodge as Master and remained a subscribing member for that period does not entitle him to receive a First Appointment it only makes him eligible to be considered for such honour.

 The number of Active Ranks available is governed by the number of subscribing members of the Province.
 Certain offices are not available to Lodges to recommend Brethren for appointment because of the nature of the Office - these include Wardens, Chaplain, Treasurer, Registrar, Secretary, Director of Ceremonies, Deputy Director of Ceremonies, Superintendent of Works, Almoner, Charity Steward, Membership Officer, Communications Officer, Orator, Mentor, Assistant Secretary, Organist, and Tyler.
 Recommendations may be made for: